renickbell/konduktiva/README.txt

 https://surge-synthesizer.github.io/
 2. Open a terminal session, go to the place you downloaded the files and run: node
 3. Paste the contents of example-session-with-melodies.js inside the terminal session from before
 4. Now you can try pasting the code in example-playing-melodies.js in the terminal session.
 You will see that now you are able to control the music.
+The things in the file will also allow you to start and stop music.

 --------------------------------------------------------------------------
 Debugging: